daysleeperx/Piccolo/README.md

 The selected sequences will then be sent to Sonic Pi and the incoming OSC messages will be seen in Sonic Pi’s Cue Viewer.

-The process of choosing and sending the generated sequence to Sonic Pi can be repeated until the usertypes `N` in the `Send another sequence via OSC?` prompt.
+The process of choosing and sending the generated sequence to Sonic Pi can be repeated until the user types `N` in the `Send another sequence via OSC?` prompt.
 # License
 [MIT License](./LICENSE)